 When it comes to content marketing for your business, the more strategic and integrated it is, the better.
 In this blog, we share how to develop an effective SWOT (strengths, weaknesses, opportunities, and threats) analysis for your content marketing.

 What Is Integrated Marketing?

 Integrated marketing is a marketing strategy that incorporates different media channels to reach your target audience.
-It's the best way to get your audience and is essential to any marketing strategy because it allows you to gather customer data with one campaign and share it across all other channels.
+It’s the best way to reach your audience and is essential to any marketing strategy because it allows you to gather customer data with one campaign and share it across all other channels.

-Integrated content means that your online content can be repurposed in different ways for each channel—online, on social media, or offline—and still be recognizable as part of the same brand identity.
+Integrated content marketing means that your online content can be repurposed in different ways for each channel—online, on social media, or offline—and still be recognizable as part of the same brand identity.
 This gives you more flexibility when creating content for your website or social pages.
 Instead of starting from scratch every time you make something new, you can use existing assets like images and video clips from previous projects.
 This allows your marketing team to save time while maintaining consistency throughout your marketing campaign.